The Bright & Quirky Child

 The result is that a lot of kids feel like square pegs in round holes and feel stuck with a negative label which can lead to anxiety, irritability, frustration, negative self-concept and low self-esteem.
 For parents, this can lead to sleepless nights, second guessing, and feeling frustrated, overwhelmed, confused and alone.

 Strategies to Help Your Differently Wired Child Thrive

 That’s why we’ve gathered together the experts in the field of 2e and neurodiversity to bring you the best ideas and strategies available.

 A flourishing life is not just about remediating weaknesses.

-A happy, successful, whole life is about developing strengths, passions and talents and having the tools to cope and manage life’s curve balls, together with a community who gets it.
+A happy, successful, whole life is about developing strengths, passions and talents and having the tools to cope with and manage life’s curve balls, together with a community who gets it.

-Day 2: Managing Anger and Intensity
+Day 2: Managing Anger, Intensity and Behavior

 Day 3: Navigating School and Learning Challenges

 When It's Hard to Learn, Here's How to Learn